-Joint Board Gender Composition: A number of authorities are required to publish the gender composition of their Board members and report on current and planned work for Board diversity.
+Joint Board Gender Composition: A number of authorities are required to publish the gender composition of their board members and report on current and planned work for board diversity.
 LVJB is not a listed authority under the Equality Act 2010 (Specific Duties) (Scotland) Amendment Regulations 2016 and therefore is not required to publish the data on board diversity.

-12. Employee Information 2019 (workforce profile)
+12. Employee Information 2021 (workforce profile)

 LVJB gathers and uses information on the composition of its workforce, recruitment, development and retention of employees to better perform the general equality duty.

-In October 2012 an employee verification exercise to capture relevant monitoring information across all the protected characteristics was carried out and this continues.
+In October 2012 an employee verification exercise to capture relevant monitoring information across all the protected characteristics was carried out and this has continued each year.
 The information is used to ensure that LVJB has fair and open recruitment practices, that employees are given fair access to learning and development and promotion opportunities.

-The Workforce Profile as at 1 April 2019 by Age, Disability, Gender, Ethnic Group is detailed in the tables below.
+Workforce Profile as at 1 April 2021 by Age, Disability, Gender, Ethnic Group is detailed in the tables below.